ApolloAuto/apollo/docs/07_Prediction/how_to_add_a_new_evaluator_in_prediction_module.md

 2. Define a class that inherits `Evaluator`
 3. Implement the class `NewEvaluator`
 4. Update prediction conf
-5. Upate the evaluator manager
+5. Update the evaluator manager

 ### Define a class that inherits `Evaluator`
 Create a new file named `new_evaluator.h` in the folder  `modules/prediction/evaluator/vehicle`.
 And define it like this: